-Times achieved at recognized events shall be considered for USMS national records and Top 10 times if a designated USMS observer is present and verifies in writing that the conduct of the competition conforms to the relevant USMS swimming rules and administrative regulations.
+Times achieved at recognized events shall be considered for USMS records and Top 10 times if a designated USMS observer is present and verifies in writing that the conduct of the competition conforms to the relevant USMS swimming rules and administrative regulations.
 USMS membership is not required for swimmers entered in recognized events.
-Times achieved by USMS members at events sanctioned by USA Swimming shall be considered for USMS national records and Top 10 times without formal application for recognition.
-Times achieved by USMS members at events sanctioned by a FINA member federation shall be considered for USMS national records and Top 10 times without formal application for recognition if the USMS member(s) register for the meet as USMS members.
-It is the responsibility of the swimmer to submit times obtained in recognized events with complete documentation to the appropriate LSMC Top 10 recorder and the Records and Tabulation Committee chair.
+Times achieved by USMS members at events sanctioned or approved by USA Swimming shall be considered for USMS records and Top 10 times without formal application for recognition.
+Times achieved by USMS members at events sanctioned by a FINA member federation shall be considered for USMS records and Top 10 times without formal application for recognition if the USMS member(s) register for the meet as USMS members.
+Times achieved by USMS members at the FINA World Masters Championships shall automatically be considered for USMS records and Top 10 without formal application for recognition and without further documentation.
+It is the responsibility of the swimmer to submit times obtained in recognized events with complete documentation to the appropriate LMSC Top 10 recorder and the Records and Tabulation Committee chair

-202.2.1 Recognition-Recognition shall be issued, withheld or withdrawn in accordance with the following:
+202.2.1 Recognition-Recognition shall be issued, withheld, or withdrawn in accordance with the following:

-- A Application for recognition of events within the jurisdiction of USMS shall be made to the LMSC within which the event is to be held, and applications shall be accompanied by the recognition fee. - B All recognitions shall be signed by the LMSC's authorized representative, and a record thereof shall be retained for two years. - C Recognition issued to one organization cannot be transferred to another.
-Any recognition so transferred shall be void for all purposes, and the LMSC may deny further recognition to any organization violating this provision. - D No recognition may be issued to any organization whose interest in sports and games is purely commercial, or where the event is to be promoted solely for the profit or the advertising value to be derived therefrom.
-Any income derived from recognized events must be used for the general welfare of the promoting organization as a whole. - E The conduct of a recognized event shall conform to relevant USMS swimming rules and administrative regulations, including but not limited to, the following: - (1) Article 101 Starts, Strokes and Relays or Article 108 (Swimmers with a Disability) - (2) Article 102.12.1 Swimwear Restrictions - (3) Article 103.18.3 Timing Resolution - (4) Articles 103.18.1, Official Time 103.18.2, 103.18.4, 103.18.5 and 103.18.7 - (5) Articles 105.1, Records and Top 10 Times 105.2.1, 105.2.2A, 105.3.2,105.3.6A, and 105.3.8 need not conform to article 102.5.
+A Application for recognition of events within the jurisdiction of USMS shall be made to the LMSC within which the event is to be held, and applications shall be accompanied by the recognition fee.
+The recognition fee shall consist of a national fee established by the House of Delegates.
+Each LMSC may also establish a local fee.

+B Approval of recognitions shall be made by the LMSC's authorized representative, and a record thereof shall be retained for two years.

+C Recognition issued to one organization cannot be transferred to another.
+Any recognition so transferred shall be void for all purposes, and the LMSC may deny further recognition to any organization violating this provision.

+D No recognition may be issued to any organization whose interest in sports and games is purely commercial, or where the event is to be promoted solely for the profit or the advertising value to be derived therefrom.
+Any income derived from recognized events must be used for the further promotion of swimming, for an approved charity, or for the general welfare of the promoting organization as a whole.

+E The conduct of a recognized event shall conform to relevant USMS swimming rules and administrative regulations, including but not limited to the following:

+(1) Article 101 Starts, Strokes, and Relays or article 108 (Swimmers With a Disability)

+(2) Article 102.12.1 Swimwear Restrictions

+(3) Article 103.18.3 Timing Resolution

+(4) Articles 103.18.1, Official Time 103.18.2,

+103.18.4, 103.18.5, and 103.18.7

+(5) Articles 105.1, 105.2.1, Records and Top 10 Times 105.2.2A, 105.3.2, 105.3.6A, and 105.3.8

-(6) Articles 107.2.1, Minimum Standards for 107.2.3A, 107.3, Facilities 107.11.1, 107.11.2 and 107.13 and 107.13 other members of the relay team and the relay event itself
+(6) Articles 107.2.1, Minimum Standards for Facilities 107.2.3A, 107.3, 107.11.1, 107.11.2, and 107.14

 (7) Relay leadoff split times that conform to articles 103.18.1 and 105.2.2A will be considered for events listed in article 102.5.
-USMS membership is not required for the
+USMS membership is not required for the other members of the relay team and the relay event itself need not conform to article 102.5.